 Naked Island is surrounded by a colorful reef with some good snorkeling to be had.
 Other than walking around the island in a matter of minutes and swimming with the fish, there is not much else to do on Naked Island Siargao but it was a good spot to send my DJI Mavic Pro Drone up in the air to get some aerial shots.

-There will be enough time to relax and unwind on these beautiful Siargao beaches and you’ll also get plenty of time to swim and explore the area.
+There will be enough time to relax and unwind on this island and you’ll also get plenty of time to swim and explore the area.

 #9 DAKU ISLAND BEACH